jkreller/save.earth/README.md

 # save.earth
-A Xcode playground for Apple's WWDC20 Swift Student Challenge
+A Xcode playground for Apple's WWDC20 Swift Student Challenge.
+All graphics are self drawn on ProCreate for iPad.